For shops where engineering comes first.

 The problem

-So the most important parts of the job — the custom BOM, the approval round-trips, the engineering changes — end up tracked outside the ERP, and the system you paid for can no longer tell you what an order truly cost or where it stands.
+So the parts of an ETO job that carry the most risk — the custom BOM, the approval round-trips, the engineering changes — get tracked outside the ERP in drawings folders and email.
+The system can no longer tell you which drawing revision is in production, or what the order actually cost.

 How it works